 This route is well-known for the Amniote fossils "Saligram," which can be found primarily in the Tetang and Gyu La Pass areas (4077m).
 It also provides a spectacular 140-degree view of the Himalayan ranges of Annapurna, Dhaulagiri, and Tukuche.

-Muktinath is one of the foremost imperative holy site locales for Hindus, and it is moreover a noteworthy spot for Buddhists.
+Muktinath is one of the foremost imperative holy site locales for Hindus, and it is, moreover, a noteworthy spot for Buddhists.
 First, in the morning, you can go to explore the Muktinath temple, which is revered by both Hindus & Buddhists.
 From there, you can see the superb striking view of Dhaulagiri Himal.
 As you go inside the temple territory, you will have a chance to observe the sacred 108 water fountains.
-It is thought that for those who take a bath from that water fountains, all curses will remove, and the body gets to heal.
+It is thought that for those who take a bath from the water fountains, all curses will remove, and the body gets to heal.
 Additionally, you even can find a Buddhist religious monastery just nearby.

-After exploring, you can continue your journey towards the Jharkot and follow Jomsom by viewing the stunning Kaligandaki valley and Kagbeni.
+After exploring, you can continue your journey towards the Jharkot and follow Jomsom by viewing the stunning Kaligandaki Valley and Kagbeni.
 After passing the Ekle Bhatti, we finally approach Jomsom.
 This is a beautiful town where Nilgiri peaks rise behind.
 You even can know that the trek is very soon close to the end at Jomsom (the starting point of the trek.)

-Early in the morning, according to your flight schedule, you can fly to Pokhara.
-In the afternoon times of the day shopping & relaxing.
+Early in the morning, according to your flight schedule, you can fly to Pokhara, in the afternoon times of the day shopping & relaxing.